Politics of Capitalism: Individualism

 “The only proper purpose of a government is to protect man’s rights, which means: to protect him from physical violence.
 A proper government is only a policeman, acting as an agent of man’s self-defense, and, as such, may resort to force only against those who start the use of force.” — Ayn Rand

-There are only two ways individuals may deal with each other: by reason (i.e., speech, persuasion) or by coercion (i.e., physical blows, compulsion, fraud).
-Only by the initiation of physical force can one be: prevented from speaking, robbed, or murdered; that is, stopped from acting by one’s mind, rendering it useless as a means of survival.
+There are only two ways individuals may deal with each other: by reason (i.e., speech, contract, persuasion) or by force (i.e., physical blows, compulsion, fraud).
+Only by the initiation of physical force (coercion) can one be: prevented from speaking, robbed, or murdered; that is, stopped from acting by one’s mind, rendering it useless as a means of survival.

 Given that reason is one’s only means of knowing reality, that reason is the attribute of the individual, and that one must use reason to produce the values one needs to survive, in a proper society the individual needs to be left free to think and free to act on that thinking.
-The social requirement of the rational individual living in society to flourish is freedom from the initiation of physical force.
+The individual needs freedom — from the initiation of physical force.
+Freedom, not to act by permission of another, but freedom to act by right.

-Individual rights are moral principles that define the individual’s freedom of action in society.
+Individual rights are moral principles defining one’s freedom of action in a social context

-The fundamental right is the right to life (the right to take those actions required by a rational being to live in society so long as one respects the equal right of others to do the same) from which all other legitimate rights (liberty, property, the pursuit of happiness, self-defense, freedom of speech, etc.) are logically derived.
+The fundamental right is the right to life (the right to take those actions required by a rational being to live in society so long as one respects the equal right of others to do the same).
+All other rights (liberty, property, freedom of speech, etc.) are corollaries or applications of the right to life to varying contexts.

 The purpose of government is to protect the individual’s right to life, by banning the initiation of physical force

 Under capitalism, the fundamental purpose of government is to protect individual rights.
-In practice, this means government’s job is to defend and retaliate against those who initiate physical force, as the initiation of physical force is the only way one may stop an individual from acting rationally in their self-interest.
+In practice, this means the government’s job is to defend and retaliate against those who initiate physical force, as the initiation of physical force is the only way one may physically prevent an individual from acting rationally in their self-interest.

 Under capitalism, the government’s job is not to force people to act rationally (morally) and regulate their behavior but to use its monopoly on the use of physical force to protect and retaliate against those who start the use of force (and its corollary fraud).